 Skip to contents

-Formats a data frame or vector containing categorical variables and calculates the frequency of each category.
+Formats a data frame or vector containing a multinomial (multi-level) variable and calculates the frequency of each levels.

 Usage